asl-epfl/inference-learning-data-2022-python/README.md

 - A. H. Sayed, *Inference and Learning from Data*, Vol. 2.
 Cambridge University Press, 2022.
 - A. H. Sayed, *Inference and Learning from Data*, Vol. 3.
 Cambridge University Press, 2022.

+The table of contents can be found [here](https://asl.epfl.ch/wp-content/uploads/2022/11/TOC-Sayed-Cambridge.pdf).

 The folder structure for each chapter is similar to:

 ``` bash